 For each three-year performance period, the Compensation Committee establishes a target incentive award for each participant.
 The target incentive award is based on the NEO's base salary (inclusive of the base salary merit increase, if applicable, for the upcoming calendar year and exclusive of any bonus opportunities or other benefits) and is to be paid in a combination of restricted stock units ("RSUs") and performance stock units ("PSUs") in a ratio determined by the Compensation Committee.
 Currently, for each three-year performance period, the ratio is 30% RSU / 70% PSU for Mr. Rosgaard and 40% RSU / 60% PSU for the other NEOs.
-The number of RSUs and PSUs are determined using the average closing price of the restricted shares during the 30 and 90 day periods, respectively, preceding the day that the performance criteria for the applicable three-year performance period were approved by the Compensation Committee.
-RSUs are issued at or near the commencement of each performance period.
+The number of RSUs and PSUs are determined using the average closing price of the restricted shares during the 30 and 90 day periods, respectively, preceding the day that the performance criteria for the applicable three-year performance period.
 The RSUs granted are time-based and vest approximately three-years after they are granted.
 RSUs possess dividend-equivalent rights; however, no dividend equivalents will be paid until the underlying RSUs have vested.